MCLDG-zz/blg-svlss-msvc/README.md

 git push
 ```

-It's quite important to use the 'cp' command as specified above, to make sure you do not overwrite the .git file that will already
+It's quite important to use the 'cp' command as specified above, to make sure you do not overwrite the .git directory that will already
 exist in the directory you cloned into.
 Check the output of the `git remote -v` command to ensure that Git is pointing
 to the correct repository.
 If your `cp` command overwrote the .git directory, you may see the original repo here, which is incorrect.